freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/editor/wire-rail-authoring.md

 ## Render Geometry

-Every authored rail is swept along the spline as a visible tube.
-New wires have an 8 VPX-unit diameter by default and an octagonal cross-section.
-Select one or more wires in a layout's cross-section to edit their individual diameters.
-Use **Tube Sides** to increase or decrease radial detail and **Minimum Samples Per Segment** to set the baseline longitudinal detail.
+Every authored rail is swept along the spline as a visible tube. **Wire Diameter** sets the shared thickness of every rail and fixture and defaults to 8 VPX units.
+The tubes use an octagonal cross-section by default.
+Use **Tube Sides** to increase or decrease radial detail, **Wire Cap Bevel** to add one chamfer segment around every exposed wire end, and **Minimum Samples Per Layout Span** to set the baseline longitudinal detail.
+The global bevel is clamped to half the wire diameter, and its bevel and flat face have appropriate distinct normals.
 The generator inserts additional rings automatically wherever the actual offset wire turns by more than five degrees, so smooth bends do not collapse into one skewed end ring.

 Assign **Material** to control the wire's appearance.
 When no material is assigned, VPE uses the active render pipeline's default material.